Alex Plant Business Board Chair

-Tina is an Associate of the Royal Agricultural Society and was awarded an OBE in the 2018 New Year’s Honours List for services to Agricultural Sciences and Biotechnology.
+Dr Barsby was awarded an OBE in the 2018 New Year’s Honours List for services to Agricultural Sciences and Biotechnology.

 Mike’s career started in the oil industry with Britoil/BP.
 He became a specialist in rock physics and petroleum engineering, working on North Sea exploration and field development projects.
 His work took him frequently offshore to supervise well-site operations.
 He went on to join an international consulting and software business.
 After many years of projects worldwide, he took on a leadership position managing a sizeable technical consulting operation.
 When Schlumberger acquired the consultancy, Mike took on an international business development role for the group.

 In the late nineties, Mike’s career took an exciting turn as he left the oil industry to become the founding CEO of the Sussex Innovation Centre, one of the UK’s first technology business incubators.
 Over the next twenty years and through the success of many hundreds of supported businesses, he developed Sussex Innovation to be a national exemplar of entrepreneurial support.
 Unlike the many business centres that just rent office space, Mike set out to create a more proactive and dynamic support environment.
 He created specialist finance and market research teams to assist businesses with their new product development, investment and growth.
-A key differentiator for Sussex Innovation under Mike’s leadership was the commercial model that enabled it to be financially self-sustainable.
+A key difference for Sussex Innovation under Mike’s leadership was the commercial model that enabled it to be financially self-sustainable.

-As the Centre became an integral part of Sussex’s business community, Mike led the development and delivery of many successful regional economic development and business support initiatives.
+As the Centre became an important part of Sussex’s business community, Mike led the development and delivery of many successful regional economic development and business support initiatives.
 He also took the lead at the University of Sussex in creating more progressive research commercialisation, student enterprise and graduate intern programmes.

 Since leaving Sussex Innovation, Mike has enjoyed working as a business consultant and coach with an eclectic mix of ambitious businesses and entrepreneurs.
 He also runs peer-to-peer business boards as part of the Alpha Group.